Last updated on .

 Isla Múcura

-We first stopped at Múcura Club and then Hotel Punta Faro to drop off some people.
+We first stopped at Múcura Club and then Hotel Punta Faro to drop off a few people.
 With a beautiful and seemingly deserted beach, Punta Faro especially looked like a great place to spend a day or two.

 Isla Múcura